ndugger-archive/jQuery.HTMLBuilder.js/README.md

 You can then append `constructedHTML` to your document.
 You can give an element properties that match jQuery methods.
 The script looks for these, and calls them, accordingly (i.e. addClass, text, attr, html, etc)

 **TODO:**
-- ~~what if user passes invalid arg? string, etc~~
+- ~~what if user passes invalid arg? string, etc~~ logs an error.
-- what if object does not have a tag property? *currently defaults to div*
+- ~~what if object does not have a tag property?~~ skips over it.
-- ~~check for array vs object to pass into method~~
+- ~~check for array vs object to pass into method~~ done.
-- what if tag is invalid html?
+- what if tag is invalid html? *should I bother?*